-Software defined architecture so many new features will require only a simple firmware update using the provided PX3 utility program that can be downloaded from www.elecraft.com.
+The PX3 employs software defined architecture so many new features will require only a simple firmware update using the PX3 utility program.
+The PX3 utility program can be downloaded from www.elecraft.com.

 Front Panel

 This section describes all front panel controls and the liquid crystal display (LCD).
 Operating instructions are covered in later sections.